-- A minor psychological or psychiatric injury.
+- A “minor psychological or psychiatric” injury.

-A soft tissue injury defined as: –
+A soft tissue injury is defined as:

-The Motor Accident Regulations add the following: –
+The Motor Accident Regulations add the following:

-“an injury to a spinal or nerve root that manifests in neurological signs (other than radiculopathy) is included as a soft tissue injury for the purposes of the act.”
+- “An injury to a spinal or nerve root that manifests in neurological signs (other than radiculopathy) is included as a soft tissue injury for the purposes of the Act.”

-“a psychological or psychiatric injury that is not a recognised psychiatric illness.”
+- “A psychological or psychiatric injury that is not a recognised psychiatric illness.”

-You should make sure as soon as possible that your GP records in the clinical notes, all injuries, niggles, aches, and pains in all areas of your body which you have from the car accident.
-This can be recorded in your general practitioners’ notes, physiotherapy notes, hospital records, or any medical professional you consult due to your injuries.
+Make sure your GP records all injuries, niggles, aches and pains in all areas of your body you may have sustained because of the car accident.
+These can be also recorded in your physiotherapist’s notes, in hospital records, or in the records of any other medical professional you consult in regard to the treatment of your injuries.

 5. Claiming for Common Law Damages – what is this?

-- The insurer has accepted, or it has been determined that you have sustained a non-minor injury; and
+- The insurer has accepted, or it has been determined that you have sustained, a non-minor injury; and

 - The accident was not wholly or predominately your fault.